-Table 5.
-QC criteria for OC/EC analysis using the IMPROVE_A thermal/optical carbon analysis method.
+$Table~5.~QC~criteria~for~OC/EC~analysis~using~the~IMPROVE_A~thermal/optical~carbon~analysis~method.$

-Type Frequency Acceptance Criteria Corrective Action Laboratory Blank Check Beginning of analysis day < 1.0 μg C/cm 2 Repeat analysis.
-If same result, check filter lots for possible contamination and perform pre-firing Instrument Blank Check Beginning of analysis day between -0.3 and 0.3 μg C/cm 2 Repeat analysis.
+Type Frequency Acceptance Criteria Corrective Action Laboratory Blank Check Beginning of analysis day ≤ 1.0 μg C/cm 2 Repeat analysis.
+If same result, check filter lot for possible contamination and perform pre-firing Instrument Blank Check Beginning of analysis day between -0.3 and 0.3 μg C/cm 2 Repeat analysis.
 If same result, check instrument and gas lines for possible contamination Single-point Sucrose Standard Check Beginning of analysis day Within ± 7 % of the calculated value Repeat analysis.
 If same result, run a different sucrose solution to determine if the problem is with the solution or instrument.
 If former, make new sucrose solution.
-If latter, perform full 5-point calibration to determine new calibration constant.
-Calibration Peak Area Check Every analysis Within ± 10 % of the daily average value for a specific instrument Void analysis result; Repeat analysis with second filter punch System Leak Check Every analysis Meet minimum oven pressure (criterion is instrument-specific) Re-adjust the oven seal and check oven temperatures before analyzing samples Laser Performance Check Beginning of analysis day Laser Transmittance signal for Instrument blank >5000 Adjust laser position and examine oven for frosting Network Sample Replicates Every 20 th network sample analyses See Table 6 Investigate instrument and sample anomalies Analyze the third punch on a difference analyzer Inter-instrument Comparison Check Once per week Measurement bias for a given analyzer should be ≤ 10 % for TC and OC and ≤ 20 % for EC.
-Investigate instrument and sample anomalies and rerun replicate when criterion is not met Multi-point Sucrose Standard Check Every six months or after major instrument repair or change of NA Calculate new calibration constant based on calibration slope and update in the parameter file calibration gas cylinder Temperature Calibrations Every six months or after major instrument repair NA Change the temperature offset values in IMPROVE_A.par files accordingly Carrier Gas Cylinder Leak Check Every time when a gas cylinder is replaced Regulator pressure reading should not decrease overnight with tank valve closed Correct for the leak in the gas line Oven Temperature Every analysis Back Oven: 870 ± 10 °C Methanator Oven: 500 ± 5 °C Check heating coils; replace the heating coils if needed
+If latter, perform multi-point calibration to determine new calibration constant Calibration Peak Area Check Every analysis Within ± 10 % of the daily average value for a specific instrument Void analysis result; Repeat analysis with second filter punch System Leak Check Every analysis Meet minimum oven pressure (criterion is instrument-specific) Re-adjust the oven seal and check oven temperatures before analyzing samples Laser Performance Check Beginning of analysis day Laser Transmittance signal for Instrument blank >5000 Adjust laser position and examine oven for frosting Network Sample Replicates Every 20 th network sample analyses See Table 6 Investigate instrument and sample anomalies.
+Analyze the third punch on a different analyzer Inter-instrument Comparison Check Once per week See Table 7 Analyze a second punch from the same sample on the failed analyzer.
+If same result, analyzer taken offline and investigated for the root cause of the failure Multi-point Sucrose Standard Check Every six months or after major instrument repair or NA Calculate new calibration constant based on calibration slope and update in the IMPROVE_A protocol parameter file change of calibration gas cylinder Temperature Calibrations Every six months or after major instrument repair NA Change the temperature offset values in the IMPROVE_A protocol parameter file accordingly Carrier Gas Cylinder Leak Check Every time when a gas cylinder is replaced Regulator pressure reading should not decrease overnight with tank valve closed Correct for the leak in the gas line Oven Temperature Every analysis Back Oven: 870 ± 10 °C Methanator Oven: 500 ± 5 °C Check heating coils; replace the heating coils if needed

-10.3.1 Instrument Blanks
+10.3.1 Laboratory and Instrument Blanks

-Run an instrument blank, using a punch from a pre-fired 25 mm quartz fiber filter, at the beginning of each day.
-An instrument blank must meet both of the following criteria:
+Run a laboratory blank (QB), using a punch from a pre-fired 25 mm quartz fiber filter, at the beginning of each day to assess the possible contamination level from the pre-fired filters, sample preparation method for the analysis, and the instrument.
+The same punch of pre-analyzed QB filter is used to perform instrument blank (IB) analysis to demonstrate that the instrument system is free of contamination.
+Laboratory and instrument blanks must meet both of the following criteria:

-- TC for the instrument blank must be between -0.3 and 0.3 μg C/cm2. - The FID response to the internal standard injected at the end of the instrument blank analysis is within 90 % to 110 % of the average FID response to the internal standard for the specific instrument on the same day.
+- TC for the laboratory blank must be below or equal to 1.0 μgC/cm2 and that for the instrument blank must be between -0.3 and 0.3 μg C/cm2. - The FID response to the internal standard injected at the end of the laboratory and instrument blank analysis is within 90 % to 110 % of the average FID response to the internal standard for the specific instrument on the same day.

-If the instrument blank fails to meet any one of the criteria above, the operator must determine if the problem is with the filter or with the instrument, and, if necessary, initiate corrective action to identify and solve any instrument problem before repeating the instrument blank analysis, which must be acceptable before continuing with analysis of samples.
+If the laboratory or instrument blank fails to meet any one of the criteria above, the operator must determine if the problem is with the filter or with the instrument, and, if necessary, initiate corrective action to identify and solve any instrument problem before repeating the blank analysis, which must be acceptable before continuing with analysis of samples.